Diagnosing and Treating Squamous Cell Carcinoma

 The Shade Project Initiative

 We care about the health and wellness of our patients.
 We offer free skin cancer screenings throughout the year at our different locations.
 We’re honored to donate a portion of our services each time you visit to The Shade Project.
-This non-profit skin cancer prevention initiative was started by Dr. Ladd and his wife.
+This non-profit skin cancer prevention initiative was started by Daniel J. Ladd, DO and his wife.
 We believe in offering the highest technology services for the best possible cure rates.
 We’re here to help Austin, TX and the surrounding areas with their skin issues.

 Contact Tru-Skin Dermatology Today

 If you have any suspicious spots or need a regular skin check, contact Tru-Skin Dermatology today.
 We’ll work quickly and efficiently to diagnose skin issues.
 Our offices in Austin, Bastrop, Bee Cave, Bulverde/Spring Branch, Cedar Park, Hallettsville, La Grange, and Round Rock, Texas are here to serve you, so contact us today for an appointment.